SCHEDULE ONLINE (480) 626-2552

 While joint pain is prevalent, we fully recognize that any damage to the joints from disease or injury can interfere with your movement and cause a great deal of pain and discomfort.
-If you’re seeking help for pain management, please contact one of Integrated Pain Consultants’ three offices to schedule a detailed evaluation – (480) 626-2552 or book your appointment online today.
+If you’re seeking help for pain management, please contact the pain management specialists at contact one of Integrated Pain Consultants’ three offices to schedule a detailed evaluation – (480) 626-2552 or book your appointment online today.

 In knee osteoarthritis (OA), the cartilage protecting the ends of the bones gradually deteriorates, joint fluid loses its shock-absorbing qualities, and bones may begin to rub against each other — all of which may cause the knee pain you are feeling.

 Shoulder osteoarthritis is a degenerative joint disease that involves two primary processes – one, the cartilage in the joints breaks down and two, abnormal bony growths, called osteophytes or bone spurs, develop in the joint.
 Both types are painful to the patient and require assistance from a pain management clinic.